 4. Archaeologists have published a report that they have discovered a “massive Iron II temple complex” at Moza, in use from 900 to 600 BC.

-6. A seal impression of an official of King Jeroboam II has been discovered.
+A seal impression of an official of King Jeroboam II has been discovered.
 It is a smaller version of the famous seal found at Megiddo in 1904 (and later lost).
+UPDATE (Aug 2021): This item is actually a common tourist replica.

 Discoveries by young people: